AlgebraicJulia/GATlab.jl/docs/src/index.md

-# AlgebraicTemplate.jl
+# Gatlab.jl

 ```@meta
-CurrentModule = AlgebraicTemplate
+CurrentModule = Gatlab
 ```

-`AlgebraicTemplate.jl` is a Julia library for...
+`Gatlab.jl` is a Julia library for...